Battle of Palmdale: Incident

-Controllers watched their target as it started a gentle left-hand climbing curve to the southeast, toward the city of Los Angeles.
+Controllers watched their target as it started a gentle left-hand climbing turn to the southeast, toward the city of Los Angeles.
 The Navy had no aircraft available capable of dispatching the drone, so they called Oxnard Air Force Base 5 mi to the north.
 The 437th Fighter-Interceptor Squadron immediately scrambled two F-89D Scorpions.
 The twin jet-interceptor crews were First Lt.
 Hans Einstein and his radar observer, First Lt.
 C. D. Murray, followed by First Lt.
 Richard Hurliman and First Lt.
 Walter Hale.
 They headed south in full afterburner and caught up with the drone at 30000 ft, northeast of Los Angeles.
 The drone turned southwest, crossing over Los Angeles, then headed northwest.
 As the drone circled slowly over Santa Paula, the Scorpion pilots waited for it to fly over an unpopulated area so they could attack with their "Mighty Mouse" 2.75-inch folding-fin rockets.

 The two crews discussed attack options.
 Their D-model Scorpions were equipped with the new Hughes E-6 fire-control system with AN/APG-40 radar and an attack-plotting computer, which gave them a choice of two attack options to fire the unguided rockets while in automatic mode: from behind in a "tail chase" situation or a firing pass from a 90° "beam" position.
 Since the drone was almost continuously turning, they chose the second mode of attack.
 Soon the drone turned northeast, passing over Fillmore, then Frazier Park, heading for the western section of the mostly uninhabited Antelope Valley.
-The attackers attempted to fire in automatic mode several times, but due to a design flaw in the fire-control system the rockets failed to launch.
+The attackers attempted to fire in automatic mode several times, but due to a design flaw in the fire-control system, the rockets failed to launch.